elaineliuwang/agora_hackMIT/README.md

 # agora - a decision making web app

-Created for HackMIT 2023 (not submitted in time due to some technical problems)
+Created for HackMIT 2023 (not submitted in time due to some technical problems).

 ![logo-branding](public/branding.png)